OUR BOARD OF DIRECTORS

 DIRECTOR

-Bill Cox, H.BSc.
+Bill, H.BSc.
 Geology, Carleton University (1973-77).
-Bill retired after having worked as a geologist in Calgary for a major oil company, then as a consulting petroleum geologist and lastly as part owner, director and executive of a public junior oil and gas company.
+Bill retired after working as a geologist in Calgary for a major oil company, then as a consulting petroleum geologist and lastly as part owner, director and executive of a public junior oil and gas company.

-In 1999 and 2000 at the age of 45, Bill had back-to back-strokes that brought his career to a close, the sale of the oil company and LTD. Bill and his wife Janine moved to Victoria in 2008 after five years as snow birds during the winters, at the Royal Scot Suites Hotel (Victoria).
+In 1999 and 2000 at the age of 45, Bill had back-to back-strokes that brought his career to a close, the sale of the oil company and LTD. Bill and his wife Janine moved to Victoria in 2008 after five years as snowbirds during the winter.

-He has enjoyed many years, of co-facilitating workshops for the UVic Center of Aging, Self Management Program, as a docent at the Royal BC Museum and as chair of the current-events discussion meetings by snow birds at the Royal Scot Hotel.
+He has enjoyed many years of co-facilitating workshops for the UVic Center of Aging, Self Management Program, as a docent at the Royal BC Museum and as chair of the current-events discussion meetings by snowbirds.

-Bill joined VSRA soon after moving to Victoria, and has served for over 10 years on the VSRA board, focused primarily on the outreach programs.
+Bill has served for over 10 years on the VSRA board, focused primarily on the outreach programs.
 Bill now enjoys the peer support of the VSRA, the exercise program and the company of other people who understand what it is like to be a stroke survivor or caregiver.

 DIRECTOR